erigones/Ludolph/README.rst

 * Roster management and ACL configuration
 * Plugins and commands::

     * ludolph.plugins.zabbix *
         * ack - acknowledge event with optional note
         * alerts - show a list of current zabbix alerts
         * duty - show a list of users in duty user group
         * groups - show a list of host groups
         * hosts - show a list of hosts
         * outage - show, create or delete maintenance periods
         * zabbix-version - show version of Zabbix API

     * ludolph.plugins.base *
         * about - details about this project
         * avatar-list - list available avatars for Ludolph (admin only)
         * avatar-set - set avatar for Ludolph (admin only)
         * broadcast - sent private message to every user in roster (admin only)
         * help - show this help
         * muc-invite - invite user to multi-user chat room (admin only)
-    * roster-list - list of users on Ludolph's roster (admin only)
+        * roster-list - list of users on Ludolphs roster (admin only)
-    * roster-remove - remove user from Ludolph's roster (admin only)
+        * roster-remove - remove user from Ludolphs roster (admin only)
         * shutdown - shutdown Ludolph bot
         * uptime - show Ludolph uptime
         * version - display Ludolph version

 Installation